CarolinaRamon/CarolinaRamon/README.md

 ### Hi there 👋

 I'm currently looking for my first job in IT.
-My learning focus now is MERN, the popular JavaScript stack.
-Also, I'm studying Programming Technology at university, where I learned C programming.
+My learning focus now is MERN (Mongo + Express + React + Node), the popular JavaScript stack.
+Besides, I'm studying Programming Technology at university, where I also learned C programming.

 📫 WOULD YOU LIKE TO CONTACT ME?:
 I’m based in Argentina, but I can work remotely for you.
 Feel free to send a connection request or reach out any time.